prawin2k/azurespace/1. Bicep/14. Azure Bicep - Whitelist IP Address for Azure SQL Database/README.md

-# Azure Space - 13.
-Azure Bicep - Create Logical SQL Server and SQL Database
+# Azure Space - 14.
+Azure Bicep - Whitelist IP Address for Azure SQL Database

 ## What is Azure SQL Database?
-Azure SQL Database is a Managed DBaaS service offering from Microsoft
+Azure SQL Database is a Managed DBaaS service offering from Microsoft.

 ## Execute & Deploy resources to Azure Resource Group using the below command.